Mouseworld-Lab/NDT-Prototype/README.md

 # NDT Deployment Guide
 The following steps provides a guide for deploying the NDT prototype, including the Edge.
-Before deploying the NDT prototype, it's necessary to establish connections between the machines.
+Before deploying the NDT prototype, it is necessary to establish connections between the machines.
 Follow the steps below:

 ## Configuration on the Machine Hosting KNE Pods: